- 122 credit hours, to include at least 36 credits at or above the 300 course level

 |Intermediate Macroeconomic Theory|

-Select 9 credits of ECO electives at the 300 level or above
+Select additional 15 credits of Economics electives at the 300 level or above

 |Related Area Courses|